How to Look at Class-Level Data

 Sorting and Drilling Into Proficiencies

-To drill down into standards: Click the top of the column to go deeper.
+To drill down into standards: Click the top of the column to go deeper into the standard structure.

 This opens any standards or clusters below the top level.
 Remember that there may be multiple levels.
 Use the red arrow to go back.